Photography and Video

 General Release Form

 Always obtain consent for the use of an individual's photo, video, voice, etc. on the School of Social Work's various platforms.
-Download the form below for this purpose:
+Use this Formstack form to obtain consent.

 Photography Notice for Events